 - Lofts and open spaces, environments that require visual continuity, spaciousness, and maximum brightness

-Central or lateral structure
+Central structure or lateral structure

-Open riser staircases with lateral structure
+Open staircases with lateral structure

 Advantages of staircases with lateral structure